Wildlander-mod/wildlander-mod.github.io/_09-How-Do-i/ModdingGuide.md

 ### Creation Kit

 1. Download and install into steam Folder : https://store.steampowered.com/app/1946180/Skyrim_Special_Edition_Creation_Kit/
-3. Open a command window "Run" by pressing «Win + R» and then enter the command: steam://open/console, and then press Enter.
+1. Open a command window "Run" by pressing «Win + R» and then enter the command: steam://open/console, and then press Enter.
 This will open console tab on your Steam
-a.
-On the bottom will have a space for you to enter the code.
+	1. On the bottom will have a space for you to enter the code.
 Enter these codes, one at a time and WAIT FOR THEM TO CONFIRM THAT THEY ARE DONE DOWNLOADING before entering next one
-b. download_depot 1946180 1946182 5099162879680505807
+	1. download_depot 1946180 1946182 5099162879680505807
-c. download_depot 1946180 1946183 1633303557398589581
+	1. download_depot 1946180 1946183 1633303557398589581
-d.
-It will download the files to your "steam/commom/content" folder.
+	1. It will download the files to your "steam/commom/content" folder.
 If you cannot find it, just seach on the steam folder: "depot 1946182" "depot 1946183" after download is done.
 4. Replace your "steamapps/commom/Skyrim Special Edition" files with the ones you just downloaded